arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 This directory contains general information about the research effort such as IRB documents, reference papers, sample information, lab prep information, and data dictionaries.
 This directory holds the technical information needed to understand the research data.
 Further subdirectories can be customized depending on the collection.

-**references** files may look differnt depending on the type of research.
-Please select what below if need need more information about omics data for this directory:
+**references** files may look different depending on the type of research.
+Please select what type of data you need more information about for this directory:

 - [ ] omics data
 - [ ] clinical data